Betancourt20/Pinocchio_examples/README.md

 ### Troubleshooting
 When runing the files you'll have an error when lunching meshcat.
 It seems that the package typing has some issues.
 In order to run the files
 $ pip uninstall typing

+If you want to use the interactive ``%matplotlib widget`` probably you will get the following error ``  Uncaught exception in ZMQStream callback``.
+I solved it with
+$ pip install --upgrade ipyflow jupyter_client jupyter_server jupyter_core tornado